 This conference will address these issues through paper presentations, a concert, and a keynote talk by Professor Olivia Bloechl (University of Pittsburgh).
 In addition, Professor Alisha Jones (Indiana University) will lead a discussion workshop.

-We invite submissions from both those in traditional music studies as well as those working on music in other disciplines, such as African American Studies, Comparative Literature, Film and Media Studies, and Gender and Sexuality Studies.
-While we will consider all papers that generally address music, we especially encourage submissions that speak to the following topics:
+Submissions from both those in traditional music studies as well as those working on music in other disciplines, such as African American Studies, Comparative Literature, Film and Media Studies, and Gender and Sexuality Studies, will speak to the following topics:

 - Music and Power